Skip to content

 • Store fragrance oils in a cool, dark place away from direct sunlight.

-• Keep them tightly sealed to prevent airOpens in a new tab. exposure and maintain their potency.
+• Keep them tightly sealed to prevent air exposure and maintain their potency.

 • Avoid storing fragrance oils near heat sources or fluctuations in temperature.